Admin Setup Guide ← All Guides

 gcloud beta services mcp enable bigquery.googleapis.com --project=$PROJECT

-5.3 Grant the group read-only BigQuery + MCP roles
+5.3 Grant per-marketer read-only BigQuery + MCP roles

 5.4 Apply the deny policy (defense-in-depth)